Top 10 Things To Do In Prague

 Czech traditional dishes are very heavy, filling and comforting.
 There is a lot of meat.
-Meat in sauces, backed meat and all different types.
-The reason comes from the history of course, when the heavy forking farmers had to refill strength after 14 hour working day on the field.
+Meat in sauces baked meat and all different types of preparation.
+The reason comes from the history of course when the heavy forking farmers had to refill strength after 14 hours working day on the field.

 While not suitable in the modern world to eat every day, it is a great treat now and then and you should certainly try at least one of the national meals while in Prague.
 It is really just soooooo tasty and irresistible (provided you’re not a vegetarian).

 Top 10 Things To Do In Prague – #10: Enjoy Prague’s Nightlife

 A night is half of a day.
 So why to live only one of the halves.
 Our last tip of the top 10 things to do in Prague is to dive into the amazing Prague’s nightlife.